andreasvirkus/website/content/posts/venting-on-the-lack-of-hind-and-foresight.md

 > \[...\] a space intended for public use that can be entered by anyone, regardless of the pre-registration requirement, for example; it is a place with many people who do not come into contact with each other on a daily basis.

 Is it My Fitness' contention that the gym, group trainings, the spa, and locker rooms are **not** public spaces **because** the people in those areas come into contact with each other on a daily basis?
 Does that mean they only allow in the same people every day?
-Do they make sure you only spend time with the same people outside of the gym as you do inside?
+Do they make sure you only spend time with the same people outside of the gym as they do inside?
 Are they not allowing any new people to sign up who could break this magical herd's immunity?
 Or, are they just afraid of the inevitable ire of the people who are so opposed to any sort of mask-wearing that they would rather make a point so empty of value than anything more concrete?

-As an aside: when you go into the club itself, there are absolutely _no_ enforcements to this point.
+As an aside: when you go into one of the facilities, there are absolutely _no_ enforcements to this point.
 They do not care whatsoever whether you come in with a mask or not.
 And why would they?
 Are they really going to turn down people who just need to get from the service area to the wardrobe, a minute's walk away?

 You might have noticed that I glossed over the very first sentence in the email and that wasn't by accident as I wanted to go over the first point prior to that as that makes the first sentence all the more glaring (emphasis mine):